 The study is of children (persons aged less than 18 years) in judicial proceedings in the EU.
 Judicial proceedings are those taking place in court as a part of the justice systems in Member States or proceedings that are alternatives to judicial proceedings.
 The study concerns the child in different roles, such as suspect/offender, witness, victim, plaintiff or otherwise the subject of judicial proceedings.
 Information has been collected from all EU28 Member States.
 In the UK, where possible, information has been collected for three jurisdictions: England and Wales; Scotland; and Northern Ireland.

-The findings of the contextual narrative overviews are synthesised in a EU28 summary report which describes the child-friendliness of criminal justice in the EU.
+The findings of the contextual narrative overviews are synthesised in two EU28 summary reports which describe the child-friendliness of criminal as well as civil and administrative justice in the EU.

 Out of the 290 Masterlist indicators for criminal judicial proceeding, there are two fully populated indicators, 172 indicators that are partly populated, 94 indicators for which there is no data, 17 indicators with only approximate data and a further five indicators that contain very limited data.
 For the three roles of children in criminal justice, the bulk of the available data concerns suspects/offenders, there is less data on victims and for witnesses there is no comparable data whatsoever.
 In a limited number of cases where the provision of data was subject to payment, we excluded that data also.

 Data availability was also limited on children’s involvement in civil and administrative judicial proceedings.
 Nearly all data collected at Member State level on children’s involvement in civil and administrative proceedings are contextual and cover primarily the themes of divorce, adoption, child protection, asylum, custody and parental abduction (in this order).